CatcherITGF/NX-Venom/README.md

 ### Software Requirements

 - Uberhand Overlay (included in the NX Venom)
-- OC-Suite official loader.kip (included in the NX Venom)
+- EOS official loader.kip (included in the NX Venom)

 ### Settings